 - For earlier models like Nikon D40, look for a menu item called ‘Optimize Image’.
 From there you will be able to choose a setting called VI, meaning more vivid colors.

-There you have it, now you can shoot awesome photographs in vivid color.
+There you have it, now you too can photograph vivid colors and knock your viewers socks off.